Skip to content

 Nashville-Davidson County

-Track conditional use permit discussions across Nashville-Davidson County, TN council meetings
+How conditional use permit requests are decided across Nashville-Davidson County, TN council meetings, the vote and the conditions on the record

 Meetings